-We helped five siblings fight a 2-headed legal monster to recover financially for the loss of their brother, killed in a fatal car accident by a hit and run driver authorities couldn’t find.
+We helped five siblings fight a 2-headed legal monster to recover financially for the loss of their brother, killed in a fatal Simpsonville car accident by a hit and run driver authorities couldn’t find.
+The case got referred to us by a lawyer in Georgia, who represented one of the siblings.
 Here’s why the aftermath of this tragedy became a 2-headed legal monster:

 - Despite a close knit family with five siblings, the victim curiously left virtually his entire estate to an ex-stepdaughter.
 He’d divorced her mom years ago.
 Since the victim and his siblings shared a family beach home, they worried about losing their interest in it.
 They also feared losing family heirlooms the victim had.